daluu/AutoPyDriverServer/README.md

 AutoPyDriverServer
 =========

-AutoPyDriverServer is a (test) automation tool via image recognition that provides a Selenium WebDriver API via the webdriver JSON  wire protocol to drive to the AutoPy tool/library running as a server.
-It is adapted from the old Appium server Python implementation (https://github.com/hugs/appium-old).
+AutoPyDriverServer is a (test) automation tool via image recognition that provides a Selenium WebDriver API via the webdriver JSON  wire protocol to drive to the [AutoPy](https://github.com/msanders/autopy) tool/library running as a server.
+It is adapted from the [old Appium server Python implementation](https://github.com/hugs/appium-old).

 AutoPyDriverServer uses the [Bottle micro web-framework](http://www.bottlepy.org), and has the goal of working with all off the shelf Selenium client libraries.